Apostolic succession: Apostolicity as doctrinal and related continuity

-Some Protestant denominations, not including Scandinavian Lutherans, Anglicans and Moravians, deny the need of maintaining episcopal continuity with the early Church, holding that the role of the apostles was that, having been chosen directly by Jesus as witnesses of his resurrection, they were to be the "special instruments of the Holy Spirit in founding and building up the Church".
-Anglican theologian E. A. Litton argues that the Church is "built upon 'the foundation of the Prophets and Apostles', but a foundation does not repeat itself"; therefore he says that when the apostles died, they were replaced by their writings.
+Some Protestant denominations—not including Scandinavian Lutherans, high church Anglicans and Moravians—deny the need of maintaining episcopal continuity with the early Church, holding that the role of the Christian apostles was that, having been chosen directly by Jesus as witnesses of his resurrection, they were to be the "special instruments of the Holy Spirit in founding and building up the Church".
+Anglican theologian E. A. Litton argues that the Christian Church is "built upon 'the foundation of the Prophets and Apostles', but a foundation does not repeat itself"; therefore he says that when the apostles died, they were replaced by their writings.
 To share with the apostles the same faith, to believe their word as found in the Scriptures, to receive the same Holy Spirit, is to many Protestants the only meaningful "continuity".
 The most meaningful apostolic succession for them, then, is a "faithful succession" of apostolic teaching.
+This is synonymous with Tertullian's statement on newer churches maintaining apostolicity regardless of providing a succession list; this teaching contrasts with those who consider succession as encompassing both doctrinal continuity and the historical episcopate.

-Max Thurian, before his conversion to Roman Catholicism in 1988, described the classic Reformed/Presbyterian concept of apostolic succession in the following terms.
-"The Christian ministry is not derived from the people but from the pastors; a scriptural ordinance provides for this ministry being renewed by the ordination of a presbyter by presbyters; this ordinance originates with the apostles, who were themselves presbyters, and through them it goes back to Christ as its source.".
+Max Thurian—before his conversion to Roman Catholicism in 1988—described the classic Reformed/Presbyterian concept of apostolic succession in the following terms: "The Christian ministry is not derived from the people but from the pastors; a scriptural ordinance provides for this ministry being renewed by the ordination of a presbyter by presbyters; this ordinance originates with the apostles, who were themselves presbyters, and through them it goes back to Christ as its source."
 Then he continued: